cloudflare/cloudflare-docs/content/cloudflare-one/insights/email-monitoring/search-email.md

 To export messages:

 1. On the **Investigation** page, under **Your matching messages**, select **Export to CSV**.
 2. Select **Export messages** on the pop-up message.
 You can only export up to 1,000 rows from the dashboard.
-To export all matching messages, use the API.

 ## Email status